-The Faculty for Homeless and Inclusion Health is a multi-disciplinary network focused on health care for people experiencing homeless and other excluded groups.
+The Faculty for Homeless and Inclusion Health is a multi-disciplinary network focused on health care for people experiencing homelessness and other excluded groups.

-Led by Dr Nigel Hewett and hosted by Pathway, the network brings together clinicians and people with experience of homelessness, who care and re-affirm the fundamental right for all patients to be treated with dignity, compassion and respect.
+Led by Dr Chris Sargeant and hosted by Pathway, the network brings together clinicians and people with experience of homelessness, who care and re-affirm the fundamental right for all patients to be treated with dignity, compassion and respect.